 Barberton chicken, also known as Serbian fried chicken, is a style of fried chicken native to the city of Barberton in Summit County, Ohio.
-It is a distinctive Serbian-American style served in several mainly Serbian-owned restaurants in Barberton and nearby Norton and increasingly in other surrounding communities.
+It is a distinctive Serbian-American style served in several mainly Serbian-owned restaurants in Barberton, nearby Norton, and increasingly in other surrounding communities.

-The earliest known restaurant to serve Barberton-style fried chicken was Belgrade Gardens, which opened on October 13, 1938.
-Belgrade Gardens and the many other restaurants that followed it serves food in Southern Serbia’s style, including ćevapčići, a famous grilled sausage sandwich.
+Belgrade Gardens was the earliest known restaurant to serve Barberton-style fried chicken, which opened on October 13, 1938.
+Belgrade Gardens and the many other restaurants that followed it serve food in Southern Serbia’s style, including ćevapčići, a famous grilled sausage sandwich.

-The specialty at all of these restaurants is marinated pieces of chicken that are fried or baked and served with hot sauce and french fries.
+The specialty at all of these restaurants is marinated chicken fried or baked chicken and served with hot sauce and french fries.
 The marinade is based on vinegar and other seasonings.
 In addition to the signature chicken dish, these restaurants offer similar dishes made from beef or pork and conventional side dishes such as mashed potatoes, gravy, coleslaw, and green beans.

 Sauerkraut balls were invented in Akron, Ohio, and in many restaurants around Akron, a favorite hors d’oeuvre is a sauerkraut ball.
 It’s a small sphere of sauerkraut and ground-up meat that is breaded and deep-fried, like mozzarella Arancini (Italian rice ball), but with the tang of sauerkraut.
 The dish’s origin is unknown, but it’s been popular since the 1970s.